-- Kai Po Che : This is a very famous slang, Specially by Gujarati community, which proudly means ‘Yeah, I have Cut Your Kite’ and its my victory.
+- Kai Po Che: This is a very famous slang, Specially by the Gujarati community, which proudly means ‘Yeah, I have Cut Your Kite’, and it is my victory.

-- Kanni : The Knot with 4 holes tied string, which should be tied properly for a steady flying kite.
-This knot is connected to main string (thread).
+- Kanni / Kunni: The Knot with 4 holes tied with the same or other thread / Manja, It should be tied properly for a steady flying kite.
+This knot is connected to the main string (thread).

-- Firki : The rounded reel with extra sticks out to catch between two hands, made up of wood or plastics that carries the thread / manja / string.
+- Firki: The rounded reel with extra sticks out to catch between two hands, made up of wood or plastics that carry the thread / Manja / string.

-- LAPET : Now, the word LAPET has 2 different meaning, for kite flying it means roll up back the strings into FIRKI.
+- LAPET: Now, the word LAPET has 2 different meanings, for kite flying it means rolling up back the strings into FIRKI.
 And the Mumbai slang for same means ‘LIER’ (means you not telling truth).

 Note: If ONLY you are already at Virar, A small-time Kite Festival Competition is held yearly.
 But not sure if it continues every year now.
 Priyadarshini Park is another place to keep watch of special kites competition held yearly.